GRANDMOTHER’S VOICE PRESENTS

 Indigenous Wisdom in Trauma Recovery is a one year training & mentorship program with Elder Dennis Windego, in relationship with Grandmother’s Voice.

-The program will be held at Country Heritage Park, Milton, ON, offering an ideal setting for immersive learning.
+The program will be held at Halton Region, ON, offering an ideal setting for immersive learning.

 The program fee is $7,000 + HST.